Mantlz/Mantlz/README.md

 ### Security

-For security vulnerabilities, please email security@mantlz.app instead of opening a public issue.
+For security vulnerabilities, please email security@mantlz.com instead of opening a public issue.
 See our [Security Policy](SECURITY.md) for more details.

 ## Community